A-Wheeto/Pinpoint-Webhook/README.md

 - **Why**: The integration is event-driven, triggered by hiring events in Pinpoint, making AWS Lambda a cost-effective and scalable choice.
 - **How**: An API Gateway endpoint triggers the Ruby-based Lambda function upon receiving an `application_hired` webhook.
-- **Alternative Considered**: A traditional server or containerized service would require additional infrastructure and cost without providing meaningful advantages for this use case.
+- **Alternative Considered**: A traditional server or containerised service would require additional infrastructure and cost without providing meaningful advantages for this use case.

-### Centralized HTTP Timeout Handling
+### Centralised HTTP Timeout Handling

 - **Why**: To ensure consistent and safe behavior when making external API requests.
 - **How**: A `http_client_for(uri)` helper is defined to configure all `Net::HTTP` connections with an `open_timeout` of 5 seconds and a `read_timeout` of 10 seconds.